xglover410/module-ux-terry/README.md

 Run `npm start` to start your server

-This should open a new tab in your browser, displaying cards with Star Wars characters on them.
-If not, you can go to `localhost:8080` to see the app.
+You can go to `http://localhost:5173` to see the app.

 The page looks a bit boring though.
 Let's see if we can make it look better.